mikailaltundas/fabric-real-time-analytics-in-10-minutes/real-time-demo-in-10-minutes/instructions.md

 ![Data source local file](images/data_source_local_file.png)

-4. Click the New Table button and rename it to Locations.
+4. Click the New Table button and rename it to *Locations*.
 You'll then be able to load the CSV file you just downloaded.
 Load the file and click Next.

 ![Data source local file configuration](images/configure_local_file.png)